Bernard Fanning: Powderfinger return (2007–2010)

 Throughout 2006, Fanning had hinted Powderfinger would end their hiatus and release a sixth studio album.
 Recorded in Los Angeles, Dream Days at the Hotel Existence was released on 2 June 2007.
 The title of the album came from a chapter of Brooklyn Follies by Paul Auster, a book that Fanning had read during recording.
 The album debuted at number one on the Australian ARIA Albums chart.

 Powderfinger toured Australia and New Zealand with Silverchair on their Across the Great Divide tour in 2007.
 The tour's aim was to promote the efforts of Reconciliation Australia to reduce the 17-year life expectancy gap between Indigenous and Non-Indigenous Australians.
 Fanning said of the tour, "The idea is to show both bands are behind the idea of reconciliation."

-Return to solo venture (2011–present)
+Return to solo venture (2011–2023)

 After the disbanding of Powderfinger, Fanning moved to Madrid for 18 months with his family, where he began writing for his next solo album before moving to Brisbane in 2013.
 Departures was released in June 2013, with the recording work done in Los Angeles, between leaving Spain and returning to Australia.

 Fanning released his third studio album Civil Dusk on 5 August 2016.
 It was preceded by the single "Wasting Time".
-Civil Dusk is released as part one of a series of two albums, the second being Brutal Dawn.
+Civil Dusk is part one of a series of two albums, the second being Brutal Dawn, released on 26 May 2017.

+Collaboration with Paul Dempsey (2024–present)

+Fanning collaborated with Paul Dempsey on a project called Fanning Dempsey National Park.
+Their debut album, The Deluge, was released on 2 August 2024.